Josh-moreton/rwxt.org/Notion/05-tech-strategy.md

 Think a few months out: are there scaling bottlenecks or maintenance nightmares you're aware of but haven't addressed?
 (E.g., "We're fine with 100 users, but at 1,000 our current server would crash.")
 Identifying these now means you can plan to fix them before they bite.

 **If we got 10× more users overnight, what would break first?**
-This question helps prioritize medium-term scalability tasks.
+This question helps prioritise medium-term scalability tasks.
 It might reveal that your database would choke, or customer support can't handle volume (so maybe build better self-service tools).
 Use the answer to guide your 60-day projects.

 **What would impress a CTO investor?**
 Imagine a seasoned CTO examined your tech.
 What would they frown at (e.g. lack of tests, no devops pipeline, outdated tech stack)?
 Those are areas to improve in your strategy.
 Also, what would make them nod approvingly?
 Aim to have at least one initiative that is a "wow" factor (for example, "We implemented infrastructure-as-code for one-click environment setup").